diversifyimmunology/DiversifyImmunology.github.io/resources.md

 title: Resources
 ---

-A single resource cannot cover all microbiologists and all identities those scientists might hold so we encourage you to utilize other lists of diverse scientists.
+A single resource cannot cover all immunologists and all identities those scientists might hold so we encourage you to utilize other lists of diverse scientists.

 ### Other useful resources: